IgorApplications/LolChatAndroidClient/README.md

 # LolChatAndroidClient
-Client part of the messenger (social network) for the Android operating system
+Client part of the messenger "LolChat" (social network) for the Android operating system